 They may also learn skills that could make them more employable when they are released.
 Getting a job outside is linked to a lower chance of re-offending.

-Ken Clarke puts it like this: "If you want less crime you've got to have fewer criminals, and that includes reforming a few of the criminals we have got inside by re-introducing them - or introducing them - to an honest day's work."'Pie in the sky'
+Ken Clarke puts it like this: "If you want less crime you've got to have fewer criminals, and that includes reforming a few of the criminals we have got inside by re-introducing them - or introducing them - to an honest day's work."

 At the moment, many prisoners work part-time every week in a range of industries.